15 Ways to Prepare Your Garden for the Fall Season Transition

 4. Clean and Clear Out Garden Beds

-Use your rake to gather fallen leaves, twigs, and other debris that may have accumulated in the garden beds.
-One of the best things you can do to prepare for your fall garden is to clear away this debris.
-It not only makes your garden look neater but also reduces hiding spots for pests.
+Clearing away this debris is one of the best things you can do to prepare for your fall garden.
+It not only makes your garden look neater but also reduces pest-hiding spots.

 green pest on leave of plant